rahmanidashti/pretrain-lightfm/README.md

 Pre-train embedding in LightFM recommender system framework

 ## How to use
 When you install LightFM package, you will replace the `lightfm.py` with the original one.
 Here, we just implement the `Item Embedding` but you can follow the structure and implement the `User Embedding`.
-You can use a `.txt` file that each row shows a user of item embedding and columns are the embeddings.
+You can use a `.txt` file that each row shows the item embedding.

 ## Method